JaredLBailey/JaredLBailey.github.io/_posts/2023-05-14-chi-square-test.md

 ---
 layout: post
-title: Assessing Campaign Performance Using Chi-Square Test For Independence
+title: Assessing Campaign Performance Using the Chi-Square Test for Independence
 image: "/posts/ab-testing-title-img.png"
 tags: [AB Testing, Hypothesis Testing, Chi-Square, Python]
 ---

-In this project we apply Chi-Square Test For Independence (a Hypothesis Test) to assess the performance of two types of mailers that were sent out to promote a new service!
+In this project I apply the Chi-Square hypothesis test for independence to a mail campaign.
+I use the test output to assess the performance of two types of mailers that were sent out promoting a new service.

 # Table of contents